segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/clevertap/index.md

 ## Events

 The table below lists events that CleverTap sends to Segment.
-These events appear as tables in your warehouse, and as regular events in other Destinations.
+These events appear as tables in your warehouse and as regular events in other Destinations.

 | Name | Description
 | --------------- | ----------- | ------------------------- |